lschneidpro/Portfolio/SentimentAnalysis_webapp/README.md

 ### Enhanced Project: DistilBERT with Dash on Heroku
 In this enhanced project, the following improvement are poposed:
-* Better web app appearance with Dash and Bootstrap
+* Better web app appearance with Dash and Bootstrap.
-* Computation of confidence scores displayed by a gauge
+* Computation of confidence scores displayed by a gauge.
-* Model performance increase with DistilBERT (around 93% accuracy on test set)
+* Model performance increase with DistilBERT (around 93% accuracy on test set).

-the webapp can be found at [link](https://bertsentiment-app.herokuapp.com) and looks like as follows:
+The webapp can be found at [link](https://bertsentiment-app.herokuapp.com) and looks like as follows:

 ![Alt text](screenshot2.jpg?raw=true "Optional Title")